CoIT-WGU/D084-Lab-Resources/Instructions/Labs/09 - Implement Directory Synchronization.md

 #### Task 1: Identify an available DNS name for an Azure VM deployment

-1. From the lab virtual machine, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab and is a Global Administrator of the Azure AD tenant associated with that subscription.
+1. From your personal computer, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab and is a Global Administrator of the Azure AD tenant associated with that subscription.

 1. From the Azure Portal, start a **PowerShell** session in the Cloud Shell pane.